ptim-miller/generic_classifier/README.md

 * epochs = 200
 * batch_size = 50

 Other items can be changed to alter outcome of model.
 See comments throughout file.
+For example, image augmentation can be accomplished by changing attributes in train.py:

+train_datagen=ImageDataGenerator(
+    rescale=1./255,
+    zoom_range=.7,
+    shear_range=0.05,
+    rotation_range=5,
+    width_shift_range=0.05,
+    height_shift_range=0.05,
+    vertical_flip=False,
+    horizontal_flip=False
+)

+Modifying these items to higher ranges will alter the images being trained on randomly.
+The current settings are good for character training, but bad for general images of objects like dogs and cats.